 The James Cook University Hospital supports critical life-saving regional services such as the major trauma centre, vascular surgery, neurosurgery and major abdominal surgery.

-Already patient outcomes at the hospital are among the best in the country for patients needing specialist services from across the region who require high level critical care.
+Patient outcomes at the hospital are among the best in the country for patients needing specialist services from across the region who require high level critical care.